 There is also a strong link between smoking and high blood pressure - likely to the build-up of fat in the arteries – and diabetes.
 These are all risk factors for glaucoma, a casual break down of the cells that construct the nerve in your eye responsible for sending visual information to your optic nerve in the brain.
 As this process is gradual, many sufferers of glaucoma do not know it is happening until a large amount of optic damage has occurred.

 Smokers are also three to four times more likely to develop age related macular degeneration (ADM).
-This condition mainly affects the retina and causes loss of control vision, making it increasingly difficult to read and see finer details.
+This condition mainly affects the retina and causes loss of central vision, making it increasingly difficult to read and see finer details.

 Eat foods that encourage good eye health